VaishnaviAsuri/VaishnaviAsuri/README.md

 # 💫 About Me:
+Hi, I'm Vaishnavi!

 Right now, I am working on building and improving dashboards and automation tools to help track project performance, manage vendors, and allocate resources for several important projects.
-I enjoy collaborating on projects that involve data integration, process automation, and creating reports that help teams make better decisions.
+I usually enjoy collaborating on projects that involve data integration, process automation, and creating reports that help teams make better decisions.
 I am currently learning more about cloud data pipelines, real-time analytics, and advanced data visualization.

-Please ask me about my experience with ETL pipelines, automating workflows, or designing dashboards.
-I am happy to share what I know and learn new ideas.
+Feel free to ask me about my experience with ETL pipelines, automating workflows, or designing dashboards.
+I am happy to share what I know and learn new ideas!

 ## 🌐 Socials: